Punpun River

 The Punpun River is a tributary of the Ganges.
-It originates in Palamu district of Jharkhand and flows through Chatra, Gaya, AurangabadJehanabad and Patna districts of the Indian states of Jharkhand and Bihar.
+It originates in Palamu district of Jharkhand and flows through Chatra, Gaya, Aurangabad, Jehanabad and Patna districts of the Indian states of Jharkhand and Bihar.
 Punpun is a place named after the Punpun river in Patna which is situated on the bank of Punpun river.
 On the bank of Punpun people celebrate Chhath Puja.

 Course

 The Punpun originates on the Chota Nagpur Plateau, at an elevation of 300 m.
-The river mostly flows in a north-east direction passes through many villages including Uphara and joins the Ganges at Fatuha, 25 km downstream of Patna.
+From its source, the river flows predominantly in a north-easterly direction through Palamu and Chatra districts, Jharkhand, before entering Aurangabad district, Bihar.

-Many towns such as Sigori are located on the banks of the river.
+In Bihar, the river traverses the districts of Gaya, Jehanabad, and Patna, draining a large part of south-central Bihar.
+The Punpun flows roughly parallel to the Sone River to the west before joining the Ganges at Fatuha, approximately 25 km downstream of Patna.